pachyderm/docs/content/2.4.x/deploy-manage/deploy/deploy-w-proxy.md

 - You have Pachyderm already set up with [Enterprise Server](../../../enterprise/deployment), [Authentication](../../../enterprise/auth/) and an [IdP Connector](../../../enterprise/auth/authentication/idp-dex/).
 - You are upgrading to from < **2.5.0** to **2.5.0** or newer.
 - You are currently using `pachd.externalService`.
+- You have a DNS set up or Load Balance IP Address for the `proxy.host` attribute.

 ## How to Upgrade to Embedded Proxy